Pasture Mixes and Forage Grasses

 Meadow Bromegrass (25%)

-A cool season, long lived perennial, sod-former with short rhizomes.
+A cool season, long-lived perennial, sod-former with short rhizomes.
 Adapted to most sites, but performs best on moderately deep, well-drained moist soils.
 Provides excellent forage and is often used in blends with legumes and other grasses because of its ability to survive but not compete with them.

 Intermediate Wheatgrass (25%)

-Crested Wheatgrass (25%)
+Hycrest Crested Wheatgrass (25%)

-Creeping Alfalfa (15%)
+Foothold Alfalfa (15%)

-Tetraploid Ryegrass (10%)
+Tetraploid Perennial Ryegrass (10%)

 Recommended usage: West of the Red River Valley in ND, all of SD and NE.
 This is a dryland mix for areas that get lower annual rainfall and higher temperatures.